 - 2 wreath frames – one smaller wreath and one larger wreath – If you use grapevine wreaths, you can sew them together instead of gluing!

 - a nest for the center (eggs are optional or may come with your nest) (similar nest linked)

 - a small piece of cardboard cut to fit the larger of the two wreaths

-After the cardboard and wreaths were all glued together, the nest was glued to the front.
-Then begin glueing the feather trim around the nest.
-Work in a circular pattern making the wreath larger and larger until you reach the fullness you want.
+After the cardboard and wreaths were all glued together, I glued the nest to the front.
+I then began gluing the feather trim around the nest, working in a circular pattern making the wreath larger and larger until you reach the fullness you want.
 In other words, you’ll have a couple of layers of feathers by the time you reach the outer edge.
 If your nest isn’t as full as this one, you may want to glue the feathers first and then glue the nest on top so you can’t see the trim from the feathers.

 This nest was made from natural grasses, and the eggs were already attached.
 If your nest doesn’t have eggs, you can always add them if you’d like.

-I’m sorry I don’t have better pictures of this DIY, but this was written by popular demand after the wreath was completed.
+I’m sorry I don’t have better pictures of this DIY, but this was written by request after the wreath was completed.
 If you have questions, please don’t hesitate to ask!

-Attach something to hang the wreath from, or just hang it directly on a nail.
+Attach something to hang the wreath with, like a ribbon or twine, or just hang it directly on a nail.
 This is another quick and easy DIY.
-Here’s some resources for you to find the feather trim and other items used.
+Below are some resources for you to find the feather trim and other items used.
 If you make a feather wreath, be sure to post a pic on Instagram and use the hashtag #hootshackinspired so I can see!
 You may even get featured on my feed!